 While emergencies are unlikely, it is useful to have an understanding of the types of risks faced in North Yorkshire.
-By understanding these risks we can ensure that we have either takes steps to mitigate the risk or if that cannot be done, steps to monitor and respond to its should it happen.
+By understanding these risks we can ensure that we have either taken steps to mitigate the risk or if that cannot be done, steps to monitor and respond to its should it happen.

 Within North Yorkshire the Local Resilience Forum undertakes a review of those risks facing the County.
 A ‘Community Risk Register’ has been developed that highlights potential hazards in our area.